junxit/us-congress-bills-113/bill.md

   - **(5)** by adding after paragraph (1) (as so designated) the following:
     > - **(2)** *Community water systems upgrades*
-    >   - **(A)** *In general* Not later than 5 years after the date of enactment of the Mni Wiconi Project Act Amendments of 2013, each public or tribal water system that is in existence on the date of enactment of this paragraph shall be transferred to the applicable rural water supply system, to be held in trust by the United States for the benefit of the applicable Indian tribe, on the request of the Oglala Sioux Tribe, the Rosebud Sioux Tribe, or the Lower Brule Sioux Tribe, as applicable, and the owner of the water system.
     >   - **(A)** *In general* After the date on which public or tribal water systems on the Pine Ridge Indian Reservation, the Rosebud Indian Reservation, and the Lower Brule Indian Reservation that are in existence on the date of enactment of this paragraph have been brought up to the standards for the water systems established in the plans developed under section 3C(a), but not later than 15 years after the date of enactment of this paragraph, title to each of the water systems shall be transferred to the United States, to be held in trust for the benefit of the applicable Indian tribe, on the request of the Oglala Sioux Tribe, the Rosebud Sioux Tribe, or the Lower Brule Sioux Tribe, as applicable, and the owner of the water system.
-    >   - **(B)** *Improvements and repairs and replacement* The Secretary shall use amounts authorized to be appropriated under paragraph (1) for the improvement, repair, and replacement of any water system that is transferred or proposed to be transferredproposed, by request of the owner of the water system, to be transferred and improved under subparagraph (A).
+    >   - **(B)** *Improvements and repairs and replacement* The Secretary shall use amounts authorized to be appropriated under paragraph (1) for the improvement, repair, and replacement of any water system that is transferred or proposed, by request of the owner of the water system, to be transferred and improved under subparagraph (A).

+## § 4.
+Offset

+Notwithstanding any other provision of law, in the case of the project authorized by section 1617 of the Reclamation Projects Authorization and Adjustment Act of 1992 (43 U.S.C.
+390h–12c), the maximum amount of the Federal share of the cost of the project under section 1631(d)(1) of that Act (43 U.S.C.
+390h–13(d)(1)) otherwise available as of the date of enactment of this Act shall be reduced by $15,000,000.